PluralFusion/PolicyComposer/README.md

    ```
   Now, edit conf/config.yaml and fill in all your company's specific information (names, emails, compliance toggles, etc.)

-- **Policy Order:** Open `conf/policy_order.yaml`.
+- **Policy Order & Titles:** Open `conf/policy_order.yaml`.
 This file controls the exact order that your policies appear in the final combined PDF.
+You can also set a friendly `title` for each document, which will be used as the title of the individual PDF.

 - **User Map (Optional):** Open conf/usermap.json.
 This maps Git usernames (e.g., "todde") to a full name (e.g., "Todd Emerson") for the version history table.